Le Rêve de Rico

+The film was screened at The African and Réunion Islands International Festival.

 Synopsis

 Rico, 11, wakes up early to study for an exam.
 Today he has to pass the CPE, the exam that, in Mauritius, will get him into High school.
 He gets on the bus, but unfortunately, it breaks down.
 So he grabs a ride on a truck, but a fire brings traffic to a standstill.
 A neighbor offers to take him in his car.
-He's on his way, but fate has other plans...
+He's on his way, but fate has other plans.

+Production

+The short film was reportedly the first film to be made in Mauritius by a Mauritian director since the 1960s.
+The film began production in 1996, and it was still under production as of 1997 and 2000.